ykuw/cautious-tribble/README.md

 npm run
 ```

-Then, a second terminal concurrently to start running the front-end as well.
+Then, on a second terminal concurrently run this for the front-end.

 ```
 cd client